 According to lead author of the team that wrote the study, An oxygen concentrator with a high flow is necessary to meet the oxygen requirements of a patient in severe respiratory distress.
 A higher liter per minute setting is needed for more severe cases of low oxygen in the blood stream.

 A person with healthy lungs breathes 21% oxygen from the air.
 Someone with moderate to severe COPD breathes in a much lower percent.

 They need the extra oxygen provided by the high flow systems.

 Nusing Home Oxygen

 Non Medical Health Care

-Category: Market Research Publishers and RetailersCompany profile: Market Reports Center is an e-commerce platform obliging the needs of knowledge workers, experts, professionals who are subject to market research information for their work, or to make strategic business decisions.
+Category: Market Research Publishers and RetailersCompany about: Market Reports Center is an e-commerce platform obliging the needs of knowledge workers, experts, professionals who are subject to market research information for their work, or to make strategic business decisions.
 We are dedicated to create a comprehensive offering of market research which is accurate, credible and affordable.
 Market Reports Center currently has more than 1,20,000 plus titles and 30+ Publishers on our platform and growing consistently.
 We cover more than 35 industry verticals ...